-Keep track of how many As, Bs, and Cs you score as you answer, then add up your totals at the end.
-Remember, this is just for fun!
+Keep track of how many As, Bs, and Cs you score as you answer, then add

 A. Drop everything and drive across two towns to the nearest 24-hour Walgreens to make sure it’s not wasted.